 Please check out my first Rothy’s review here for a more comprehensive review on fit, durability, and more compared against Tieks!

-If you’re interested in trying out a pair of Rothy’s, you can use my referral link to get $20 off.
+If you’re interested in trying out a pair of Rothy’s, you can use my Rothy’s referral link for a $20 Rothy’s coupon code for your first order!

 **Link not working?
 Check out one of the codes listed on this post here.**